 $$(app (letrec A.a, B.a in B) A) \doteq (app (letrec A.a, B.a in B) B)$$ enforces that A, B are instantiated with the same atom, which contradicts the syntactic assumption on distinct atoms for the binding names in letrec-expressions.
-However, is solvable.
+This will be dealt with by adding the freshness constraint A#B. However, is solvable.
+Note that the additional freshness constraints are A#C, A#D.